BatteryDataAlliance/pyctiarbin/README.md

 - `ip_address` : str
     The IP address of the Maccor server.
 Use 127.0.0.1 if running on the same machine as the server.
 - `port` : int
     The TCP port to communicate through.
+This is generally going to be 7031
 - `timeout_s` : *optional* : float
     How long to wait before timing out on TCP communication.
 Defaults to 3 seconds.
 - `msg_buffer_size` : *optional* : int